kiquetal/book-simple-guide-to-retrieval-augmented-generation/README.md

 - Embeddings model: Is a design pattern that is extremely helpful in the fields of data sciente.
 The goal of an embeddig model is to convert words into n-dimensional vectors.

+Embeddings:
+- Word2Vec: is a shallow-neural-network-based model for learning word embeddings
+- Glove: global vectors for word representations is an usupervised learning technique
+- FastText: is an extension of Word2Vec
+- ElMo: best for question answering and sentiment analysis taks
+- Bert: Bidirectional Encoder Representations from Transformes